Drewster727/mean_blog/README.md

 # mean_blog

 ## Notes
-I've had take a few shortcuts in some areas in order to meet the deadline.
-Particular when it came to sorting/paging, among other areas.
+I've had take a few shortcuts in some areas in order to meet the deadline and personal time constraints.
+Particularly when it came to sorting/paging, among other areas.

 ### Functional Requirements